 My friend Jenni did this for us and it was one of the most wonderful gifts my kids have gotten.
 Then they could sit, turn the pages and listen to a friend read them a story.
 She’s a great storyteller, so it’s always fun to listen to when we need a quiet break.

-DIY Organic Calming PlayDoh with Lavender and Magnesium from Health, Home and Happiness
+DIY Organic Calming PlayDoh with Lavender and Magnesium from Health, Home, and Happiness Playdoh is the ultimate gift for kids and to have it calming.
+Oh yes, let’s play with playdoh!

 Want more gift ideas?